I have watched one million and one videos on how to cut pineapple and finally found a way that makes my life easy… without cutting off a finger.

 Fresh pineapple.
 I love it and hate it, but as you likely know, once you have fresh pineapple you never want to go back to the canned stuff.
 There’s just no question.
 Fresh juicy pineapple tastes so much better.
 But fresh pineapple can be such a pain to cut, core, and peel, right?
 I can’t possibly be the only one that has a love hate relationship with it, can I?

-Priced at $150.00, the Calphalon Classic Self-Sharpening 12-piece cutlery set is a no-hassle knife set that is high quality at an affordable price point for any home cook and comes with a lifetime warranty.
+You can buy these knives as pairs or in a variety of sets priced from $70-$400.
+I have the Calphalon Classic Self-Sharpening 12-piece cutlery set, which is mid-range and is a no-hassle knife set that is high quality at an affordable price point for any home cook and comes with a lifetime warranty.
 I asked.
 That lifetime warranty really means lifetime – for any reason.
 Forever.

 Oh, and one other sweet feature?
 The end of the handles are labeled.
 No trying to remember which knife is in which slot and playing that ‘slide it out’ guessing game.
 I’m pretty sure they thought of everything with these knives.